 Georgia (the country) is an incredible tourist destination, particularly for those who love trekking and mountains.
-Thus, all of these incredible things to do in Kazbegi involve trekking or enjoying the Caucasus Mountains.
+Thus, most of these incredible things to do in Kazbegi involve trekking or enjoying the Caucasus Mountains.

-Gergeti Trinity Church
+Climb to the Gergeti Trinity Church

-The silhouette of the church on the edge of a cliff with the incredible Caucasus mountains in the back makes it a photographer’s favorite and a place you will eager to visit!
-The church and surroundings are also one of the best viewpoints to the Kazbek Mountain!
+The silhouette of the church on the edge of a cliff with the incredible Caucasus mountains in the backdrop makes it a photographer’s favorite and a place you will eager to visit!
+The church and surroundings are also among the best viewpoints of Kazbek Mountain!

 The Holy Trinity Church was built in the 14th century at an altitude of 2170 meters.
 Despite its remoteness is still an active establishment of the Georgian Orthodox Church and a very popular tourist destination.

 There are two kinds of people in this world!
-The ones who take the 30-minute (20 GEL – 2.5 USD) and the ones who prefer to climb/trek for 2 to 3 hours to the church!
+The ones who take the 30-minute (20 GEL – 2.5 USD) tour to the top and the ones who prefer to climb/trek for 2 to 3 hours to the church!

 Gveleti Waterfalls (small and large)

 Gveleti waterfalls are 2 beautiful and secluded waterfalls in the middle of the Caucasus mountains.
-You just have to drive 7 km north to Stepantsminda and then have a fairly easy 2 Km hike.
-From here you need to choose between the big falls (go right) or the small ones (go left).
+You just have to drive 7 km north to Stepantsminda and then have a relatively easy 2 Km hike.
+From here, you need to choose between the big falls (go right) or the small ones (go left).
 We went first to the big and then the small and can honestly say they are well worth the visit.

-The walk up to the big Gveleti falls takes 15 minutes but it’s steep.
+The walk up to the big Gveleti falls takes 15 minutes, but it’s steep.
 Though it’s worth it, this is a really pleasant place to be.
-You can have a nice picnic and if you are brave enough you can have a swim, though the water is cold… freezing.
+You can have a nice picnic, and if you are brave enough you can swim, though the water is cold… freezing.

 The small waterfall is closer and much easier to get.
-It was also much more crowded as there was a tour of 50 people arriving there… It’s a pretty waterfall, but much smaller and less interesting than the other.
+It was also much more crowded as there was a tour of 50 people arriving there… It’s a pretty waterfall, but much smaller and less impressive than the other.